supertree-toolkit/stk/doc/gui.rst

     :figclass: align-center

     Detailed graphical view of data overlap.
 For a correctly connected dataset there should be no red nodes (circles) in the graph.
-These data is not sufficiently well connected.
+These data are not sufficiently well connected.